vishalpawarR/applied-visual-design/README.md

 - In the previous challenge, you changed the animation rates for two similarly animated elements by altering their `@keyframes` rules.
 You can achieve the same goal by manipulating the `animation-duration` of multiple elements.

 - In the animation running in the code editor, there are three "stars" in the sky that twinkle at the same rate on a continuous loop.
 To make them twinkle at different rates, you can set the `animation-duration` property to different values for each element.

+## 49 - Change Animation Timing with Keywords :

+- In CSS animations, the `animation-timing-function` property controls how quickly an animated element changes over the duration of the animation.
+If the animation is a car moving from point A to point B in a given time (your `animation-duration`), the `animation-timing-function` says how the car accelerates and decelerates over the course of the drive.

+* There are a number of predefined keywords available for popular options.
+For example, the default value is `ease`, which starts slow, speeds up in the middle, and then slows down again in the end.
+Other options include `ease-out`, which is quick in the beginning then slows down, `ease-in`, which is slow in the beginning, then speeds up at the end, or `linear`, which applies a constant animation speed throughout.